Kuchar wins Match Play title

 Mahan clawed one hole back with a two-putt par at the 10th, where Kuchar bogeyed, before recording his first birdie of the round at the par-five 11th to trim his opponent’s lead to 2up.

-Kuchar did well to birdie the par-three 12th where Mahan’s tee shot ended up just five feet from the pin, sinking a 14-footer there to stay 2up.
+As the chilly desert winds gusted up to 30 mph, Kuchar did well to birdie the par-three 12th where Mahan’s tee shot ended up just five feet from the pin, sinking a 14-footer to stay 2up.

 Both Americans failed to reach the green in two at the par-five 13th but Kuchar pitched up to five feet and coolly sank the birdie putt to regain a 3up advantage.